-Particulars FY21 FY20 Foreign Exchange Outflow mainly on account of: -Interest on foreign currency borrowings, NRI - - dividends -Management Fees for International Finance - - Corporation loan
+Particulars FY22 FY21 Foreign Exchange Outflow mainly on account of: -Interest on foreign currency borrowings, NRI dividends - - dividends -Management Fees for International Finance - - Corporation loan

-23. FIXED DEPOSITS
+23. DEPOSITS FROM PUBLIC

-Your Company has not accepted any deposits within the meaning of Section 73 of the Act and the Companies (Acceptance of Deposits) Rules, 2014.
+Your Company has not accepted any deposits within the meaning of Section 73 of the Companies Act, 2013 (the Act) and the Companies (Acceptance of Deposits) Rules, 2014, and as such no amount on account of principal or interest on deposits from public was outstanding as on date of the balance sheet.